Chart Color Schemes

 Population growth drivers in Embleton are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census Embleton's population is estimated at around 3,940 as of Nov 2025.
-This reflects an increase of 340 people (9.4%) since the 2021 Census, which reported a population of 3,600 people.
-The change is inferred from the resident population of 3,825 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 15 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,251 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Over the past decade, the Embleton statistical area (Lv2) has demonstrated resilient growth patterns with a 1.1% compound annual growth rate, outpacing the SA3 area.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 79.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of the suburb of Embleton is around 3,950, reflecting an increase of 350 people since the 2021 Census.
+This increase corresponds to a 9.7% rise from the previously reported population of 3,600.
+The latest estimate of 3,825 residents was derived by AreaSearch through examination of the ABS's ERP data release in June 2024 and validation of an additional 15 new addresses since the Census date.
+This results in a population density ratio of 2,257 persons per square kilometer, which is higher than the average seen across national locations assessed by AreaSearch.
+Over the past decade, Embleton has shown consistent growth patterns with a compound annual growth rate of 1.0%, outpacing the SA3 area's growth.
+The primary driver for population growth in the suburb was overseas migration, contributing approximately 79.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population